GBLBS/Individual-Portfolio-Website/content/blogs/blog4.md

 title: About me
 ---

-I grew up in Marly-Le-Roi, 30 min close to both Paris and the Yvelines countryside.
+I grew up in Marly-Le-Roi, France, 30 min close to both Paris and the Yvelines countryside.